Lik Sang

-Lik Sang (力生 (lik6 sang1, powerful and energetic)) was a popular distributor of Asian electronics.
+Lik Sang (力生 (lik6 sang1, powerful and energetic)) was a distributor of Asian electronics.
 The company sold import games, toys, figures, anime-related items, and obscure adapters and controllers for various video game platforms.
 Lik Sang closed as of October 24, 2006, as a result of multiple lawsuits filed against them by Sony.

 History

 Launch

 Lik-Sang was established in 1998 in Hong Kong.
 It became well known for its sales of modchips for video game consoles that enabled the normally locked-down consoles to play import and homebrew games, but it also allowed the use of pirated video games.
 The modchips were not all physical chips; they included devices such as flash cartridges that allow Game Boy users to upload ROMs and homebrew applications onto the device, and play them as if it were a regular gaming cartridge.

 Legal issues

 In 2002, the company was sued by major video game console producers, such as Sony Computer Entertainment, Nintendo and Microsoft Corporation, alleging contributory copyright infringement as the modchips (and other related devices) enabled playing of unauthorized video game titles on those consoles.
 The High Court of Hong Kong granted injunctions preventing Lik-Sang from selling these devices.
 After these suits, Lik-Sang began expanding its area of expertise by reinventing itself (under a new owner) as a vendor of legitimate, but obscure, accessories, such as consumer electronics, games, merchandise, and t-shirts.